Content note: this piece contains several references to the COVID-19 pandemic.

 I talk to the gods almost every morning.
 It’s helping.

 I play music in the background to make my writing feel more profound.
 I have never done mushrooms alone.
 I want to.
 I am curious and afraid.
-That would give me a way to go somewhere without having to travel.
+They would give me a way to go somewhere without having to travel anywhere.

-I’m tired of going on dates, of glowing screens, video chats, and socially distant walks.
-Even if things were normal, however, I think I’d still be tired of them.
-There’s something notably unromantic about dating.
+I’m tired of these kinds of dates: of glowing screens, video chats, and socially distant walks.
+Even without the restrictions, however, I think I’d still be tired of them.
+There’s something distinctly unromantic about dating.